 Green Run Tests

 Artemis-1 is an uncrewed flight test to prove the systems that will next take humans to the Moon.
+The first flight of SLS is also referred to as Exploration Mission-1 (EM-1).
 It is the first integrated test of NASA's Artemis space exploration system: the Orion spacecraft, the Space Launch System (SLS) rocket and the ground systems at the Kennedy Space Center.
 SLS will launch from LC-39B with the core stage carrying the Orion capsule into Earth orbit.
 After main engine cut-off the core stage will drop away.
 Orion will deploy its solar arrays and the SLS's second stage the Interim Cryogenic Propulsion Stage (ICPS) will fire, taking the capsule out of Earth’s orbit setting Orion on a Trans-Lunar Injection (TLI) orbit.
 To continue toward the Moon, Orion is propelled by the European Space Agency's Service Module (ESM).
 The ESM has 3 types of engines - - Reaction Control System (RCS) thrusters for attitude control and small maneuvers and Auxiliary (Aux) engines for most maneuvers, and lastly, the Orbital Maneuvering System engine (OMS-E) for larger burns.
 The ESM will provide Orion's propulsion system and power throughout the mission.

 Orion must pass through the Van Allen radiation belts and use NASA’s TDRS system to communicate through the Deep Space Network.
 The trip to the Moon will take several days, while NASA engineers evaluate the spacecraft and assure it stays on the proper course.
 The main engine on the ESM will be tested, then Orion will begin a Distant Retrograde Orbit (DRO) around the Moon and back.
 This type of orbit will take Orion one lap around the Moon that will take 12 days.
 This is a retrograde orbit (opposite from the Earth's orbit) about 40,000 miles (70,000 km) above the Moon's surface.